 A whole bunch of the points that I've made so far all relate to your brand.
 It's what helps you to be consistent, it's what makes you stand out from the crowd and it's what will help you to keep your writing and your blog focused.

-If you're not sure what your brand is, then in a nutshell, it's you.
+If you're not sure what your brand is, I like to think of it as your business personality - and as a service provider, that's usually going to relate pretty closely to your own personality.
 Have a think about how friends would describe you (or better still, ask them!) and then relate that to how you want your blog or business to make your readers and customers feel.

 It could be that you're a relaxed person who is really big on family and a bit of a nerd.
 Let that shine through in your brand.
 It should be apparent in the look and feel of your blog, your pictures, your tone of voice - everything.